 Do not rely on the weight of items to keep them in your truck.
 Bumps, turns and sudden stops can dislodge even heavy items such as furniture, tools, and equipment.
+Never overload your vehicle.
+It will make it difficult to control and will increase the likelihood of a crash.
 Consider buying a cover if you do not often haul large bulky items in your truck.
 It doesn't take long to secure a tarpaulin or cargo netting over a pickup truck bed.
 Not only do covers improve fuel economy and keep your goods clean and dry, they keep your load secure.